"The U.S. Food and Drug Administration today approved Brintellix (vortioxetine) to treat adults with major depressive disorder.

 What should I discuss with my healthcare provider before taking venlafaxine (Effexor XR)?

-You should not take this medication if you are allergic to venlafaxine, or if you are also using a monoamine oxidase inhibitor (MAOI) such as isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate).
+You should not take this medication if you are allergic to venlafaxine or desvenlafaxine (Pristiq), or if you are also using a monoamine oxidase inhibitor (MAOI) such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate).
 You must wait at least 14 days after stopping an MAOI before you can take venlafaxine.
 After you stop taking venlafaxine, you must wait at least 7 days before you start taking an MAOI.

 Do not take venlafaxine together with desvenlafaxine (Pristiq).